If you’re like me, you often rely on a smartphone app to tune your guitar. It’s just so convenient and seems to work fine for the most part.

 They’re certainly great, but they’re restricted to use only when you are in front of your computer.

-You can perfectly use them when you’re practicing with a guitar VST plugin in standalone mode and don’t want to open your DAW only for loading a tuner plugin.
+You can perfectly use them when practicing with a guitar VST plugin in standalone mode and don’t want to open your DAW only to load a tuner plugin.

 Are there any Differences Between the Free and Paid Tuner Apps?

 The primordial difference will always be the lack of ads in paid versions.

 Free apps work as well as paid ones as far as tuning accuracy is concerned.

 But if you want the extra features that some of them include, you’ll have to purchase one of them.